liquidsteel49/pokemon-react-client/README.md

 Deployed heroku:
 Deployed gh-pages:

-Technologies used: reat, express, mongoDB, mongoose, javascript, html, css
+Technologies used: react, express, mongoDB, mongoose, javascript, html, css

 I want to make a replica of the "Who's that pokemon?" game played before and after the commercial break during the original Pokemon TV show.
 The user must sign up and sign in and make a profile before playing.
 This profile will have their trainer name and favorite pokemon id with picture.